 Skip to content

-Unfortunately, it is not possible to change the default shell for an account on ScienceCluster.
-Nevertheless, it is possible to launch a different shell immediately upon login in such a way that it would appear as if it is the default shell.
-This article describes how to switch to zsh, which is installed on ScienceCluster as a module.
+Although it is not possible to change the default shell for a user on ScienceCluster, you can launch a different shell immediately upon login in such a way that it would appear as if it is the default shell.
+This article describes how to switch to zsh.
 However, this approach should also work with other shells as long as they are compatible with bash, i.e. bash init scripts can be sourced without errors.

-First, you would need to find the absolute path to the shell's binary that you would like to use.
+First, from the ScienceCluster you would need to find the absolute path to the shell's binary that you would like to use.

 which zsh

-This will return a path similar to /apps/opt/spack/linux-ubuntu00.00-x86_64/gcc-00.0.0/zsh-5.9-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/bin/zsh.
+This will return the path similar /usr/bin/zsh.
 After that, you would need to modify the cluster's entry in your local SSH config file ($HOME/.ssh/config) to include RequestTTY and RemoteCommand parameters as shown in the example below.

 HostName cluster.s3it.uzh.ch